Home Contact Us About Us Links Topical Index Visit our Bookshop

 No Answers to Problem?

 Upon stumbling across Lighthouse Trails Research's web site, I spent some time exploring the site, and yet have been left with a few troubling questions.
 A lot is said very critically about contemplative prayer under assumptions that it is all intrinsically panentheistic or pantheistic, and yet very little time or attention is spent trying to 'correct' a person's beliefs as to what one should believe, or how one should pray.
 The Bible is brimming over with the truth that God is present everywhere.
 Eph 1:23 "And the church is his body; it is filled by Christ, who fills everything everywhere with his presence."
 The key is that we can only access God's presence through Christ.
 If you miss that key point, you run the risk of drifting into New Age ideas and the 'pans'.
 But the danger of a web site such as this is that you blanketed-ly discredit well-meaning and inspired Christian authors and ministries that God is willing to work through, and suggest nothing. !
 All books (except the Bible), authors, theologians, and speakers are 'off' to some degree.
 We all fall short.
 But God is willing to use us and work through us.
 It is dangerous and harmful to simply put out a list that seemingly condemns so many people and ministries.
-A word of caution, and a reminder to stay focussed on Christ, yes!
+A word of caution, and a reminder to stay focused on Christ, yes!
 But instilling fear and potentially driving people away from these resources and offering virtually nothing in replacement (except more warnings against contemplative-ness) can give the feeling that you may run the risk of doing more harm than good.
 Can Contemplative Spirituality be 'dangerous'?
 Sure.
 Can traditional dry orthodox religion be 'dangerous'?
 Definitely.
 Try not to be so sucked into a witch hunt, however, that you miss how God is wanting to use you to proclaim him, and not only detract from others.
 Respectfully submitted.

 AO